-When creating a map, use the guidelines outlined in Author a multiscaled map to ensure optimal performance for your map image layer.
-Maps that are created in ArcGIS Desktop and imported into ArcGIS Pro should also match these guidelines.
+When you prepare map layers in ArcGIS Pro to share as a map image layer, follow the guidelines in Author a multiscaled map for optimal performance.
+Maps created in ArcGIS Desktop and imported to ArcGIS Pro should also follow these guidelines.

 Share a map image layer using the default configuration